a-shestakov/a-shestakov.github.io/index.md

 ### Employment from 2008 to 2015

-On the rise of Russian Facebook clone vk.com, I've single-handedly created an app that was installed by *500 000 people*, by virtue of having “viral” properties.
+On the rise of Russian Facebook clone vk.com, I've single-handedly created a VK app that was installed by *500 000 users*, by virtue of having “viral” properties.
 I did the **Flash** programming and all the graphics myself.

 The app was called “The fridge door”.
 Users could go to their friends’ fridges and leave post-it notes or magnets there.
 These magnets featured memes like the Rage Guy.
 Apparently, in 2008, I invented Facebook-like stickers.